Pretty Place - a South Carolina destination wedding location with pristine Blue Ridge Mountain views.

 After family photos and wedding party photos are taken care of, it’s couples’ portrait time!
 There are some sweet spots just outside the chapel to take photos with the views, but if time is running short, another great option is to continue photo time by driving a little way down the mountain to Caesar’s Head, Bald Rock, or another nearby photo spot.
 You can get the same mountain views with a little more space and time to create some gorgeous photos.

-(PS - I have a Pretty Place elopement photography package that includes the two hour time slot at Pretty Place, and a complimentary extra hour at a second nearby location!
+That includes the two hour time slot at Pretty Place, and a complimentary extra hour at a second nearby location!
 If that sounds good to you, hop on over to my contact page and say hey!)

 Reception / accommodations options

-Pretty Place is a ceremony only venue, so if you’re planning on having a traditional reception, there will be a bit of a drive for your guests (30-45 minutes minimum).
 Brevard, NC, is the closest town at about 30 minutes away.
 Asheville, NC, and Greenville, SC are both about an hours’ drive from the chapel, with Travelers’ Rest / Pumpkintown / Pickens as some smaller South Carolina towns located a bit closer.

 Here are some popular options within an hour’s drive of Pretty Place: